heatloss/chimera/src/about.md

 layout: layouts/page.njk
 ---

-## About the Hit Bricks
+## About the Chimera Comics Collective

-It is a webring.
+Our mascot has three heads.